-Working from home & business continuity in times of adversity isn’t easy.
+Working from home – who knew that’s what we’d all be doing in 2020?
+Business continuity in times of adversity isn’t easy.
 Staying connected, collaborating virtually, looking after children, looking after yourself, getting work done – it’s a challenge for everyone.

 In the first of a short series of posts, we’re sharing how we’re working it out at OCCA, step by step – starting with the practicalities of business as usual.

 Two weeks ago, in response to the worsening crisis, we activated our Remote Working & Business Continuity plans for the health & safety of both our Design & Procurement Teams and the stability of our client’s projects.

 Events have moved rapidly since then, from just a few people working from home around the UK to a full, nationwide lockdown and complete building site closures – crazy times indeed!

 As a digitally-enabled organisation, we were already operational across a variety of cloud-based platforms and on a variety of projects around the world, therefore our remote working capabilities were tried and tested.

 Subsequently, we could quickly adapt and implement our working from home strategy across the full business as we worked towards ensuring minimal impact or downtime on client projects.

 After a day or two of moving out of our city-centre studio and setting everyone up at home, it didn’t take long before our wonderful team were fully functional, taking calls and holding video conferences in our lovely new satellite offices.

 Here’s a list of some of the practical adjustments we’ve made to our normal way of working as we strive for business continuity in the new normal:

 - We’ve closed the studio for now and set up both our Design & Procurement Teams at home – with their full office workstations & laptops and access to all our cloud-based systems.